 Is Your Scone Dough Too Crumbly or Too Sticky?

 The dough ball should look like this.
 It doesn't need to be perfect, just combined.
-If at this point it feels too crumbly and is not sticking together, add more cream in 1 tbsp/15ml increments.
-If it feels too sticky add a little bit more flour in 1 Tbsp/7g increments.
+If at this point it feels too crumbly and is not sticking together, add more cream in 1 tablespoon/15ml increments.
+If it feels too sticky add a little bit more flour in 1 tablespoon/7g increments.

 Shaping The Scones